 This supplement possesses some unique and helpful qualities, but that alone is not sufficient to pass it off as a validated health product.
 Here are a few facts to consider before consuming activated charcoal.

 How it works

 First of all, activated carbon is a processed form of carbon that is very porous.
 This means it’s covered in millions of tiny pores that can absorb surrounding materials.
-In other words, it has the ability to soak up and trap compounds it comes into contact.
+In other words, it can soak up and trap compounds it comes into contact with.
 For this reason, it is quite useful in commercial and industrial grade purification systems.

 The problem with activated charcoal

-To use a play-on-words, the problem with consuming activated charcoal is that as a filter is – it has no filter.
-It doesn’t know the differenced between good compounds and harmful compounds.
+To use a play-on-words, the problem with consuming activated charcoal is that as a filter – it has no filter.
+It doesn’t know the difference between useful compounds and harmful compounds.
 Instead, everything gets trapped and cleared.

-Thinking about it further, most of the food prepared for your consumption is not going poison you.
+Most of the food prepared for your consumption will not poison you.
 For example, processed foods are prepared in sanitary environments.
-Also, safe food practices require restaurants to wash off your fruits and vegetables as well as thoroughly cook your foods.
-In doing this, this greatly reduces your risk of developing foodborne illnesses.
-Therefore, a detox supplement like activated charcoal is not necessary and may actually be harmful.
+Safe food practices require restaurants to wash your fruits and vegetables and thoroughly cook your foods.
+In doing this, your risk of developing a foodborne illness decreases significantly.
+Therefore, a detox supplement like activated charcoal is not necessary and may be harmful.

 More research needed…

-No studies have been produced showing activated carbon reduces gaseous symptoms.
+No studies have shown that activated carbon reduces gaseous symptoms.
 Furthermore, some individuals may react to activated charcoal with nausea, vomiting, diarrhea, or constipation.

-Last, even if you feel you’ve experienced benefits from consuming activated charcoal, we simply don’t know what a safe dosage looks like.
-If you’re looking to reduce unpleasant GI simples or simply eat healthier, meet with your registered dietitian to develop a plan that works for you!
+Lastly, we don’t know what a safe dosage looks like.
+If you’re looking to reduce unpleasant GI symptoms, or eat healthier, meet with your registered dietitian to develop a plan that works for you!